Chapter 23 - The Beckoning Stars

 There was a moment of awkward silence before Jill spoke.
 "It's my turn to say I'm sorry, Danny, Please believe me when I say that I really didn't want it to be like this.
 I thought I was finally over Mickey."
 She paused again and then said, "You are such a sweet, intelligent person.
 You caught me by surprise."

 I didn't answer.
 I couldn't.
 The words were all jammed up tight in my throat.
 So she went on, " My parents hated you from the very start.
 My step-dad has always loved the idea of Mickey and me together.
 They kept making things increasingly hard on me.
 My mom even called my Dad in Texas to get him to tell me to stay away from you.
 My sister and my brother too, they kept telling me that I was shaming the family by being seen with you."

 I looked at her puzzled, "Why?
 Am I that loathsome?
 Some creature from the swamp?"

 "It's not like that.
 Well, a little bit.
 They look down on you because you're from the wrong side of town.
 But it's your reputation that they objected to the most.
 My parents have heard a lot of stories about the things that you and Dean have been doing."

 "I didn't care about what people thought about me.
-I got branded as a South-sider the moment I entered junior high.
+I got branded as someone from the south side the moment I entered junior high.
 Everybody looked down on us then, so to show our disdain for what they thought, we acted out and did a lot of stupid stuff.
 It's only recently, since I've known you really, that I even cared what people thought of me."

 "I know it's not right, but they don't regard Mickey the same way.
 If he does something crazy, he's just sowing his wild oats before he settles down and takes over his dad's business."